Perspectives on the Calibration of CNN Energy Reconstruction in Highly Granular Calorimeters

 \section{Discussion}

 We find the consistent linearity of the CNN response under various input conditions encouraging for future use of these types of reconstruction models.
+It is particularly noteworthy that the response linearity observed up to $500\; \mbox{GeV}$ extends well beyond the upper bound of the model build data that had an upper limit at $125\;\mbox{GeV}$; that is to say the CNN response linearity extrapolates beyond the build data.
 The observed linearity implies that we can calibrate the estimated energy by multiplicative factor and additive bias offsets.
-Such an approach can calibrate a single test beam stand or improve observed response uniformity in a collider-based detector.
+In fact, inverting the response fits discussed above achieves such a calibration.
+With such an approach, one can calibrate a single test beam stand or improve observed response uniformity in a collider-based detector.
 Although unexpected, a durable linearity of the CNN response may be a boon to future experiments.
 Nevertheless, we should remain somewhat cautious because we have no guarantee that all CNNs will have the same linear response.